juice-shop/pwning-juice-shop/appendix/solutions.md

 6. Submitting this request will satisfy the validation based on your own `BasketId` but put the product into the other basket!

-:information_source: With other `BasketId`s you might need to play with the order of the duplicate property a bit and/or make sure your own `BasketId` is lower than the one of the target basket to make this HPP vulnerability work in your favor.
+ℹ️ With other `BasketId`s you might need to play with the order of the duplicate property a bit and/or make sure your own `BasketId` is lower than the one of the target basket to make this HPP vulnerability work in your favor.